cp-algorithms/cp-algorithms/src/data_structures/sqrt-tree.md

 So, using this, we can answer the queries in $O(1)$ each.
 Hooray! :)

 # Implementation

+Here is the implementation of this structure.
+This code works only for commutative operations (that satisfy $x \circ y = y \circ x$), though it can be easily adjusted to work with non-commutative operations.

 ~~~~~
 int op(int a, int b);